Which AI copilots integrate with Zendesk? A complete 2026 guide

 3. Customization and workflow control

-A good AI copilot shouldn’t feel like a mysterious black box.
-You need to be in control, with the ability to manage how it behaves.
+A good AI copilot should allow you to manage how it behaves.
 This means defining its tone of voice, telling it when to jump in, and deciding when it’s best to hand things over to a human.
-If you can’t easily adjust its behavior, you’ll end up fighting with a tool that never quite fits your team’s style.

-eesel AI gives you this level of control through a powerful but simple workflow engine.
-You can build rules to automate certain types of tickets, set up custom actions for the AI (like looking up order details), and even limit its knowledge for specific situations to make sure it always stays on topic.
+eesel AI provides additional layers of control through its workflow engine.
+You can build rules to automate certain types of tickets, set up custom actions for the AI (like looking up order details), and ensure it always stays on topic while operating within your Zendesk interface.

 4. Simulation and testing capabilities

-How do you know an AI is ready for your customers if you can’t test it first?
-Launching a new AI tool can be nerve-wracking if you have no idea how it will perform in the wild.
-The ability to test your setup on your own historical data is essential for building confidence and ensuring you’re ready to go live.
+How do you know an AI is ready for your customers?
+The ability to test your setup on your own historical data is essential for building confidence.

-This is a big differentiator for eesel AI, which includes a robust simulation mode.
-You can run it on thousands of your past tickets to see exactly how it would have responded.
-This gives you an accurate forecast of its resolution rate and lets you fine-tune its performance before a single customer ever talks to it.
+This is a great feature of eesel AI, which includes a robust simulation mode.
+You can run it on your past Zendesk tickets to see exactly how it would have responded.
+This gives you an accurate forecast of its performance and lets you fine-tune everything before going live.

 Top AI copilots that integrate with Zendesk